unusep/main/docs/DeveloperGuide.md

 1. User requests to find all tasks due by end date.
 2. System parse the `DATE` to standard form
-2. To-Do List shows all of the tasks due by end date. <br>
+2. System List shows all of the tasks due by end date. <br>
 Use case ends.

 **Extensions**

 1a. `taskdue` command is followed by the wrong parameters
 > 1a1.
 System indicates the error<br>
 > Use case ends.